Keeping Our Youth Safe

 As part of our youth and anti drug program, the Police Department is a member of the nationwide Drug Abuse Resistance Education program.
 Known as D.A.R.E., this program integrates police officers and school teachers in the delivery of educational material dealing with unlawful drugs, violence, youth gangs, and other social issues.

 The Police Department first started the program in the Bowie Elementary School in 1991.
 We have also conducted a special D.A.R.E. program at Bowie Intermediate School.
 The core program is taught to all 5th graders by one of our D.A.R.E. certified uniformed police officers.
 Our program sessions are primarily taught by S.R.O.
-Bob Blackburn.
+Travis Fuller.

 About the Course